backdrop-contrib/recipe/README.md

 ## About Backdrop's versions of this module
 - Version 1.x-1.x has been ported from Drupal 7's 7.x-1.x.
 As of April 2023 this Drupal version has several releases.
 To upgrade a Drupal site that uses Recipe, be sure your site uses the latest 7.x-1.x version.
 - Version 1.x-2.x is a port of Drupal's version 7.x-2.x.
-As of April 2023 there is no Drupal release of this version - therefore.
+As of April 2023 there is no Drupal release of this version.

 There are several differences between the two version.
 Version 2 uses an Ingredient reference field, and several Field API fiels for node type `recipe`.
 However, given that most Drupal 7 sites use version 1 of the module, Backdrop's version 1 is recommended for upgraded sites.